segreeeen/decoronizer/README.md

 ![DeCoronizer Logo](images/decoronizer-logo-128.png?raw=true "Title")

-DeCoronize is a Chrome Extension that socially distances you from corona virus and fixes websites.
+DeCoronizer is a Chrome Extension that socially distances you from corona virus and fixes websites.

 ## Why?